mikefelder/az-voice-ai-chat/README.md

 ## Personas & Prompts

 The app supports multiple personas and prompt templates, which can be easily extended by adding new files to the appropriate folders.
-See the `server/src/personas/` and `server/src/prompts/` directories for examples.
+See the `server/src/personas/` and `server/src/prompts/` directories.

 ## Prompty Templates